dmytro-ulianov/resource-ts/README.md

 articles = pending

 fetchArticles()
-  // and depending on what you received you set the final state .then(value => {
+  // 3. you set the final state depending on what you received .then(value => {
     articles = succeded(value)
   })